Chris Forsberg: 2011 Toyota Nascar 2JZ-GTE x Good Enough! x Gumout

-For his YouTube channel series Good Enough!
-Forsberg and the gang purchased an ex-Brandon McReynolds NASCAR.
+For his YouTube channel series Good Enough!, Forsberg and the gang purchased an ex-Brandon McReynolds NASCAR.
 Forsberg took it to Irwindale Speedway with Ryan Tuerck.
 Forsberg did one 1/8th mile pass, with a 0.499 reaction, for a 7.9466 at 94.38 mph where they ultimately blew the engine.
 They swapped in a 2JZ-GTE making 750-800 horsepower; upgrades include Brian Crower rods, JE pistons, and a Garrett GTX4088 turbocharger.

 2006 Infiniti M56 "La Flama Blanca" (the Party Car)

 The M56 is a four-seat demo drift car complete with a 500 hp VK56DE 5.6L V8 engine.
-Forsberg Forsberg built this car in 2010 at his shop in Southern California as a four-seat ride-along vehicle.
+Forsberg built this car in 2010 at his shop in Southern California as a four-seat ride-along vehicle.
 Forsberg custom designed and fabricated the roll cage so that all four bucket seats (Recaro SPG driver seat; SPG XL passenger seats) were able to fit safely and securely.
 Engine mods include Nissan Motorsports individual throttle-bodies, Jim Wolf camshafts, and custom Tri-Y exhaust, mounted to a 350Z transmission, an ACT twin disc clutch, and a custom Driveshaft Shop driveshaft and axles.